 Traditionally people will use pulse surveys to send out strategic engagement programmes that will help them to generate insights from their people, so they can understand the sentiment of their organisation.
-Whilst this is key if you want to boost engagement, culture and productivity – it is only scratching the surface of what pulse technology can do for you and your organisation…
+This is key if you want to boost engagement, culture and productivity.
+However, it is only scratching the surface of what pulse technology can do for you and your organisation…

 Below are some of the different ways you can use The Happiness Index to gather valuable insights and maximise your investment.

 First, let’s examine the difference between using the tool strategically and tactically: